This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 - 1 cup wild rice or wild rice blend*, dry

 - 4 cups kale, shredded

 - ¼ cup fresh basil, shredded into ribbons

 - ⅓ cup cider vinegar

 - juice from 1 orange

 - 1 tbsp maple syrup

-- For the vinaigrette: In a mason jar, add champagne vinegar, olive oil, orange juice, maple syrup, and a pinch of salt.
-Shake until combined.
+- Make the vinaigrette.
+In a mason jar, add cider vinegar, olive oil, orange juice + zest, maple syrup, salt, and pepper.
+Shake vigorously until fully emulsified.